ksandstr/pht/README.md

 GPLv3-or-later.

 A more thorough treatment of the design should appear here at a later date, but for now just use the source.
+There are some tests and a big old benchmark which produces meaningful results only when built under `-O2 -DNDEBUG` in CFLAGS, and run using the script provided.

 The core idea, due to someone on Reddit years ago, is that of handling hash table growth progressively to gain a far better maximum bound for adding an